 In March 2012, I was in Las Vegas.
 It was my first time abroad and yet I wasn’t that excited.
 I remained relatively calm on the flight.
-I grew up with American culture like sports, movies, music in my childhood.
+I kind of grew up with American culture like sports, movies, and music in my childhood.
 Looking back, I was pretty biased about my view of foreign countries.

-Until the last day, I enjoyed America in its own way. amazed by the size of sandwiches portion in Subway, felt extremely hot in Grand Canyon, impressed by water fountain show at Bellagio, and confused by tipping culture.
+Until the last day, I enjoyed America in its own way. amazed by the size of sandwiches portion in Subway, felt extremely hot in Grand Canyon, impressed by the water fountain show at Bellagio, and confused by tipping culture.
 Yes typical tourist, beta move.
 I’ve bought only a slack to enter the casino.
-That’s all what I’ve bought except food and drinks because I didn’t have much money.
+That’s all that I’ve bought except for food and drinks because I didn’t have much money.
 I didn’t have any particular reasons to visit Las Vegas.
 I didn’t really care where to go if it’s foreign and my friends wanted to visit Las Vegas, that was it.

 When I got back to Japan, I thought about why I had such a great time that night.
 I’ve started researching the ecology of Las Vegas and I came across the word “neon”.
 Neon is neon, a chemical element you can see on the periodic table, but it’s also called a neon sign, which is a sign made of glass tubes filled with neon gas.
 I’ve often heard the term “neon color”, but apparently it’s a different thing.
 Of course, it was fun simply because I was in a country where they have a different culture, but it was the neon signs that created the atmosphere in Las Vegas, that’s what I thought.
 That’s when I became interested in the neon signs.
 Once I became aware of the existence of neon, the world was full of it.
 I began to see neon lights everywhere, on the streets, in movies, in music videos, in books, and in many other places.